A chronology of Tiger Woods’ injuries:

 Dec.
 11, 2010 – Has cortisone shot in his right ankle because of lingering soreness in his Achilles.

 May 9, 2010 – Withdraws on the seventh hole of the final round at The Players Championship with what he fears is a bulging disk.
 He later says it was inflammation of a joint in his neck.
 He doesn’t miss a start, returning a month later at the Memorial.

-December 2008 – Ruptures the Achilles’ tendon in his right leg.
+December 2008 – Ruptures his right Achilles’ tendon.

-June 24, 2008 – Eight days after winning the U.S. Open at Torrey Pines in a 19-hole playoff, has reconstructive surgery on the anterior cruciate ligament in his left knee, and to repair cartilage damage.
+June 24, 2008 – Eight days after winning the U.S. Open at Torrey Pines in a 19-hole playoff, has reconstructive surgery on the anterior cruciate ligament in his left knee that also repairs cartilage damage.
 He misses the rest of the 2008 season and is out for eight months.

-June 2008 – Is advised in the weeks before the U.S. Open that he has two stress fractures of the left tibia and should expect to be on crutches three weeks, out of golf for an additional three weeks.
+June 2008 – Is advised in the weeks before the U.S. Open that he has two stress fractures in his left tibia and should expect to be on crutches three weeks and out of golf for three more.

-July 2007 – Ruptures his anterior cruciate ligament in the left knee when he took a misstep while running on a golf course.
-He wins five of his last six tournaments he plays, including the PGA Championship.
+July 2007 – Ruptures the anterior cruciate ligament in his left knee when he takes a misstep while running on a golf course.
+He wins five of the last six tournaments he plays, including the PGA Championship.